SAP-samples/partner-reference-application-extension/Tutorials/01-BillOfMaterials.md

 Before you move on to the next tutorial, ensure that the required service assignments are available in your global account and that you have completed the setup of the extensibility-enabled multi-tenant PSM application.

-> Note: Subscribe to the PSM application in the consumer subaccount and assign yourself the `PoetrySlamManagerRoleCollection` and `PoetrySlamVisitorRoleCollection` role collections in the consumer tenant.<br/> For more information, refer to [Partner Reference Application Tutorial - Provision Tenants of the Multi-Tenant Application to Customers](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md#provision-tenants-of-the-multi-tenant-application-to-customers)
+> Note: Subscribe to the PSM application in the consumer tenant and assign yourself the `PoetrySlamManagerRoleCollection` and `PoetrySlamVisitorRoleCollection` role collections in the consumer tenant.<br/> For more information, refer to [Partner Reference Application Tutorial - Provision Tenants of the Multi-Tenant Application to Customers](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md#provision-tenants-of-the-multi-tenant-application-to-customers)

 Now that you're familiar with the bill of materials and have set up the multi-tenant PSM application, you prepare the data model to extend the PSM application in the consumer tenant in the [next tutorial](./02-DataModelExtensibility.md).